hyperledger/besu-docs/docs/Tutorials/Permissioning/Create-Permissioned-Network.md

 # Create a permissioned network

 The following steps set up a permissioned network with local node and account permissions.
-The network uses the [Clique Proof of Authority consensus protocol].
+The network uses the [Clique proof of authority consensus protocol].

 !!!important